TommyDahlin/TommyDahlin/README.md

 Hello, i am Tommy Dahlin.
 Currently studying java at TeknikHögskolan.
-Currently Looking for LIA and tryiong to keep up my skills with different projects
+Currently Looking for work and trying to keep up my skills with different projects.